-Our case management services are made up of capable staff who come from the communities we serve.
-Each case manager has an average load of 20 cases, and they continuously engage in Anti-Oppression Anti-Racism and Anti-Black Racism training and dialogue in the organization .
+Our case management services are made up of qualified staff who come from the communities we serve.
+Each case manager has an average load of 20 cases, and they continuously engage in Anti-Oppression Anti-Racism and resisting Anti-Black Racism training and dialogue in the organization .

 The Case Manager provides the following support:

 - assistance to the client in order to define his/her needs and goals

 - collaboration with the client to achieve goals

 - linkage with resources in the community and advocates whenor where necessary

 - Collaboration with family as appropriate

 The Case Manager has several functions: